GfSE/SAF-Specification/README.md

 ### Physical Domain Concerns

 #### Structure
-* Show the decomposition of the system into system elements down the hierarch and provide configuration meta data.
+* Show the decomposition of the system into system elements down the hierarchy.
 #### Interfaces
 * Identify external interfaces and the information and data items that are exchanged or transferred via an interface together with related documentation.
 * Identify applicable interface standards and allocate the standards to physical interfaces.